hecia/workshop_1-n8n-codespace/README.md

-# HEC IA - Agentic AI Workshop
+# HEC IA - Workshop 1 - Agentic AI with n8n

 We will use **n8n** running in a GitHub Codespace to build AI Agents.
+> Your Github Student Pack gives you free access to Github Codespaces :)

 Please follow these steps **before the session** to ensure your environment is ready.

 ## 1. Prerequisites